On the Theory of Continual Learning with Gradient Descent for Neural Networks: Additional Experiments and Implementation Details

 \section{Additional Experiments and Implementation Details}

-\paragraph{Experiments with MNIST.} In Figure \ref{fig:MNIST}, we consider continual binary classification of digits from the MNIST dataset with $K=2$ tasks.
-The plots show the amount of increase in training loss of task 1, during learning task 2.
-The results are averages over 15 independent experiments.
-For the left plot tasks are determined according to digits $0-3$ and for the right plot the tasks are determined according to the data distribution formed by digits $4-7$.
-The sample-size for the first task is fixed to $n=50$ in all curves and different curves correspond to different sample sizes for the second task.
-The results of previous figures on the role of sample-size continue to hold for this distribution as well, since increasing the sample-size for the second task generally improves the continual learning of the first task. \paragraph{Experiments with transformers and GMM data.} We also conduct experiments on attention-based architecture in Figure \ref{fig:LLMs}.
+\paragraph{Experiments with transformers and GMM data.} We also conduct experiments on attention-based architecture in Fig. \ref{fig:LLMs}.
 We plot the train-time forgetting for task 1 for $K=2$ overall tasks for a transformer with feedforward neural networks in both the encoder and the decoder parts where we consider $m_{encoder}=60,m_{decoder}=30$ for the left plot and $m_{encoder}=m_{decoder}=10$ for the right plot.
 Results shown are averaged over 10 independent experiments.
 We remark that for the transformer with smaller size, we observe the similar behavior we observed for neural network experiments, i.e, increasing the sample-size for the second task can noticeably help with train-time forgetting of the first task.
 On the other hand, for the larger network, the behavior is more complex: increasing $n$ can help up to a certain threshold ($n\approx 250$), while above this threshold increasing $n$ hurts continual learning.
 While we hypothesize this behavior is due to the complex landscape of larger networks, a more thorough investigation is needed.

 \paragraph{Implementation Details for all experiments.} We include the actual values for different problem parameters used in the numerical experiments: